 Here we go! transfer.sh: easy and fast file sharing from the command-line.
 Zero Initial Setup and Super Easy to use.

-If you are in China or temporarily visit China, it’s hard to open Google, Gmail, Slideshare, Twitter, etc. Internet Censorship is fine.
-But… I strongly suggest there should be one exception.
-We, as developers, should be able to access.
-It’s a must to do a better job.
+If you are in China or temporarily visit China, it’s hard to open webistes like Google, Gmail, Youtube.
+Even Slideshare!
+Internet Censorship is fine.
+But… I strongly insist developers should have the rights to access.
+To do a better job.

 For DevOps, installation is one of our major tasks.
 People may wonder package installation is pretty straight-forward and easy now.
 Just run commands like apt-get, yum, brew, etc. Or simply leave it to containers.

 Is it really that easy?
 Here is a list of headache and hidden costs.
 Discuss with us, DevOps gurus!

 Like most versatile engineers, we host websites of side projects in EC2 or DigitalOcean.
 It might be Boostrap, php, python, nodejs, or anything charming.

 We definitely want to have a quick setup, and keep routine maintenance minimum.
 Here are some pratical tips.
 Check it out!